The Erie canal

 Enlarged Erie Canal Lock No. 35 (also called the Indian Castle lock) is located just east of the village of Indian Castle, approximately 4 miles southeast of Little Falls, N.Y.
 The lock is located north of the end of Canal Lock Road, off N.Y.
 Route 5S, and just east of the Castle Creek Aqueduct (see the map above).

-The lock was a double-chamber lock, with a lift of 7.5 feet to the west and the south chamber double-length at the foot (eastern end).
+The lock was a double-chamber lock, originally built around 1850, and lengthened in 1888.
+It had a lift of 7.5 feet to the west, with the south chamber double-length at the foot (eastern end).
+It was abandoned with the opening of the modern Barge Canal in 1918.
 With the exception of the remnants pictured below, the lock is buried, with a road across it to the Canal Corporation's dredging spoil piles.

 Enlarged Erie Canal Lock 35 - western end, north wall Enlarged Erie Canal Lock 35 - western end, central divider Enlarged Erie Canal Lock 35 - eastern end

 Lock 35 -- western end of the north wall of the north chamber, looking north.
 Western end of the central divider, looking east.
 Note that a bit of the western end of the north wall of the north chamber can be seen to the left.
-Eastern end of the north wall of the extended southern chamber.
+Eastern end of the north wall of the extended southern chamber, looking west.

 Enlarged Erie Canal Lock 35 - southern chamber north wall Enlarged Erie Canal Lock 35 - southern chamber north wall Enlarged Erie Canal Lock 35 - western end